lightcopy/parquet-index/README.md

 indexed, schema and list of files (including partitioning) will be automatically resolved from index metastore instead of inferring schema every time datasource is created.

+> Project is **experimental and is in active development**.
+Any feedback, issues or PRs are welcome.

+> Documentation reflects changes in `master` branch, for a documentation for specific version,
+> please select version tag or branch.

 ### Metastore
 Metastore keeps information about all indexed tables and can be created on local file system or HDFS (see available options below) with support for in-memory cache of index (after first scan).
 Each